Coggin College of Business Graduate Degree Requirements

 Students in the MBA degree program may choose one of the following concentrations:

 The GlobalMBA is a unique program providing graduate students the opportunity to combine intensive classroom study with residential experiences in four countries: Germany, Poland, China and the United States.
-The GlobalMBA is offered by a consortium of four outstanding universities:
+The GlobalMBA is offered by a consortium of four outstanding universities, one in each country.

 At the end of the program students are eligible to earn 2 master's degrees:

 - Master of Business Administration (M.B.A.) awarded by UNF (AACSB Accredited)

 - Master of Arts (M.A.) in International Management and Intercultural Communication from partner universities in Germany and Poland.